sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 - Legal: Channels with legally sensitive information, such as acquisition discussions or communication with outside parties where we have a legal requirement to keep information sharing limited.
 - Affinity groups: Channels for affinity groups that prefer a private space.

-If you would like a channel to be made private, and it does not fit in the categories above, please acquire pre-approval from your manager before contacting [#ask-it-tech-ops](https://sourcegraph.slack.com/archives/C01CSS3TC75)to make a channel private.
+If you would like a channel to be made private, and it does not fit in the categories above, please acquire pre-approval from your manager before contacting #ask-it-tech-ops to make a channel private.

 ### Organize Slack to make it work for you